KuanChunChen/kc_blog/_i18n/en/_posts/2020-11-14-android-kotlin-custom-view-01.markdown

 ---
 layout: post
-title: "學習Android Kotlin 客製UI的技巧－左右切換view與動畫的下拉欄教學 - 01"
+title: "Learning Android Kotlin Custom UI Techniques - Switching Views and Dropdown Animation Tutorial - 01"
 date: 2020-11-14 15:30:18 +0800
 image: cover/android-photo.jpg
 permalink: /android/custom01
 tags: [Android]
 categories: Android實作
-excerpt: "在這篇教學文章中，你將學習如何使用Android Kotlin客製UI的技巧，具體來說是如何實現左右切換view和動畫的下拉欄。"
+excerpt: "In this tutorial, you will learn how to use Android Kotlin custom UI techniques, specifically how to implement switching views and dropdown animations."
 ---

-<h1 class="c-border-main-title-2">實際效果</h1>
+<h1 class="c-border-main-title-2">Actual Effect</h1>

-首先最容易讓人理解的方式，就是直接先上影片，效果如影片：
+The easiest way to understand is to watch the video first.
+The effect is as shown in the video:

 <div align="center">
   <img src="/images/kt-demo-custom/kt-demo-git01.gif" alt="Cover" width="30%"/>